SrdjanMilic/Simple-Blog-CMS/README.md

 # Simple blog CMS

-Blog CMS with basic features.
-It's build with Angular 2 for front-end, material design for UI, Node.js with express framework for server side.
+Blog CMS with basic features build with Angular 2 for front-end, material design for UI, Node.js with express framework for server side.

 ## Requirements and usage

-Node.js with npm
+Required: Node.js with npm

 ### Installation on OS Ubuntu based Linux distributions